Paper 4 · Speaking

 Giving details and examples

-• Let me explain / elaborate / clarify my point / what I’ve said.
+• Let me explain / elaborate / clarify my point.

 Offering an alternative